abbeygirl/nzedb/Fedora-Install-Guide.md

 See kevinlekiller's git page: [simple_php_yenc_decode](https://github.com/kevinlekiller/simple_php_yenc_decode)

 This extension speeds up yEnc decoding approx 400x.
-Should this preferred option fail, yydecode is not that much slower, however easier to install.
+Should you not successfully be able to use this perferred option, yydecode is a good alternative.

 As root:
 * yum install boost-regex swig gcc-c++